Some of the laws and other obligations that your agency must comply with are specific to your agency or type of agency, for example:

 - catchment management authorities are established under the Catchment and Land Protection Act 1994

 Other laws and other obligations apply across the Victorian public sector.
-These are commonly known as ‘whole of government’ laws and obligations.
-They usually apply to all or most DELWP agencies.
+These are commonly known as 'whole-of-government' laws and obligations.
+They usually apply to all or most DEECA agencies.

 |Privacy and Data Protection Act 2014|

 |Financial Management||Financial Management Act 2004 (FMA)||Some DEECA agencies are subject to the FMA (usually those with an annual report that is tabled or reported in Parliament by the minister).|

 |Good Administration||Public Records Act 1973 (PRA)||Almost all DEECA agencies have record keeping requirements under the PRA.|

 |Transparency||Freedom of Information Act 1982 (FOI)||The FOI Act applies to almost all DEECA agencies.|

 |Human Rights||Charter in the Charter of Human Rights and Responsibilities Act 2006||Almost all DEECA agencies must comply with the Charter.|